-Known as the silent killer, hypertension affects millions of people in this country - many without even knowing it.
-Dr. Mario R. Perez, the medical director at SunCoast Premier Medical with locations in Clermont and Davenport, Florida, can screen for this problem regardless of why patients initially come to the practice.
+Known as the silent killer, hypertension or high blood pressure affects millions of people in this country - many without even knowing it.
+For this reason, our providers screen for hypertension with each visit to our practice.

 Hypertension refers to high blood pressure.
-Blood pressure is an essential factor when determining the fitness of a patient's cardiovascular system and heart.
-It measures the amount of blood the heart pumps and how much resistance blood meets when moving through the arteries.
-The harder the heart works and the more resistance blood meets, the higher the numbers go.
+When determining the fitness of your cardiovascular system, blood pressure is the central factor in measuring the amount of blood pumped and the resistance it meets moving through the arteries.
+Higher numbers indicate the heart working harder combined with excess blood resistance.
 Over time, untreated hypertension can lead to serious health problems including a heart attack or stroke.

-This is one of the major problems with this particular condition.
-For most people, there are no symptoms, which is why Dr. Perez screens for it by taking blood pressure readings with each visit.
-Occasionally, patients will complain of headaches or shortness of breath, but it’s not unusual to feel perfectly fine and still have high blood pressure.
+One major challenge with hypertension is most people exhibit no symptoms.
+This is why here at SunCoast Premier Medical we screen for hypertension by taking blood pressure readings with each visit.
+Occasionally patients complain of headaches or shortness of breath, but it’s not unusual to feel perfectly fine while still having high blood pressure.

-Anyone can develop high blood pressure, but there are some key risk factors Dr. Perez watches for such as:
+Anyone can develop high blood pressure, but there are some key risk factors:

 At SunCoast Premier Medical, most major insurances are accepted.
 For a complete list, please call our office before the scheduled appointment and speak with one of our knowledgable staff members to verify coverage.